-Costs / Funding Plan Environmental Safety and Operational Resiliency Passenger and Business Continuity Start Building 2025 (Recommended) \$106M additional funds needed to complete (funded) HMMP - additional \$12M financial risk for off site Reduces environmental disturbance of sensitive habitat and starts mitigation efforts sooner Fastest option to seismic upgrades of MT2 and replacement for full functionality MT1 Bus bridge will require some localized passenger impact.
-Restores use of 2 bridges faster for not just Caltrain but also UP, ACE, CC Start Building 2026 (Not Recommended but may result if permits are not received) \$125M - \$135 of additional funds needed to complete (unfunded and greater uncertainty in market) HMMP- additional financial risk Prolongs environmental disturbance of sensitive habitat and delays mitigation efforts / increases potential mitigation requirements Prolongs use of only 1 of out 2 bridges Bus bridge require some localized passenger impact.
+Start Building 2025 (Recommended) Funds needed to complete (funded) HMMP - additional \$12M financial risk for off site Start Building 2026 Start Building 2026 Start Building 2026 (Not Recommended but may result if Funds needed to complete (funded) disturbance of sensitive habitat and starts mitigation efforts for full functionality MT1 Restores use of bridges faster just Caltrain but UP, ACE, CC Prolongs environmental disturbance of sensitive habitat and delays mitigation efforts of out 2 bridges passenger implications of out 2 bridges passenger imp Costs / Funding Plan Environmental Safety and Operational Resiliency Passenger and Business Continuity Start Building 2026 additional funds needed to complete (Not Recommended but may result if permits are not received) additional funds disturbance of sensitive of out 2 bridges passenger impossible t Building 2025 commended) funds needed to complete (funded) HMMP - additional \$12M financial risk for disturbance of sensitive habitat and starts mitigation efforts seismic upgrades of MT2 and replacement for full functionality Bus bridge will require some localized passenger impact.
+Restores use of 2 bridges faster for not just Caltrain but also UP, ACE, CC t Building 2026 Recommended may result if nits are not additional funds needed to complete (unfunded and greater uncertainty in market) HMMP- additional disturbance of sensitive habitat and delays mitigation efforts / increases potential • Bus bridge requires some localized passenger impact.
 Prolongs less efficient access for key tenants

-Pending issuance of permits and final agreement with stakeholders
+^{} Pending issuance of permits and final agreement with stakeholders

-Estimated amounts in an uncertain market
+^{} Estimated amounts in an uncertain market